Yesod’s Monads

 In order to make it simpler to refer to the relevant Persistent transformer,

-something like type instance YesodPersistBackend MyApp = SqlPersistT
+something like type instance YesodPersistBackend MyApp = SqlPersistT.
+And for

 type YesodDB site = YesodPersistBackend site (HandlerT site IO)